chrisjdallmann/feco-inhibition/code/README.md

 `club_treadmill.parquet`: Calcium imaging data from club axons during behavior on and off the treadmill.
 `club_treadmill_removal.parquet`: Calcium imaging data from club axons when the treadmill was removed during the recording.
-`club_magnet_Mamiya2018.parquet`: Calcium imaging data from club axons during passive leg movements with the magnet (Mamiya et al. 2018).
+`club_magnet_Mamiya2018.parquet`: Calcium imaging data from club axons during passive leg movements with the magnet (from Mamiya et al. 2018).

 `9A_treadmill_platform.parquet`: Calcium imaging data from 9A axons during behavior on and off the treadmill and passive leg movements with the platform.
 `9A_CsChrimson.parquet`: Behavioral data for optogenetic activation of 9A neurons in tethered flies on the treadmill.